Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Tiger lilies thrive well untended in nature, so it stands to reason that tiger lilies are fairly simple to grow in your home or garden.
-Above all, tiger lilies need a sunny location and moist-to-wet soils in order to bloom successfully.
+Since tiger lilies thrive well untended in nature, it stands to reason that tiger lilies are fairly simple to grow in your home or garden as well.
+Above all, tiger lilies need a sunny location and moist-to-wet soil in order to bloom successfully.
 Plant bulbs in the late fall (or early spring for areas with harsh winters), and cover the soil with mulch to keep bulbs protected from the elements.

-- Select a location that will receive full-sun, about 6 to 8 hours a day.
-Tiger lilies grow toward the sun, so it you plant the bulb in a partially shaded location the bloom will lean toward the sun.
+- Select a location that will receive full sun, about six to eight hours a day.
+Tiger lilies grow toward the sun, so if you plant the bulb in a partially shaded location, the bloom will lean toward the sun.

 - Prepare soil for bulb planting by tilling it.
 Tilling will help with drainage, which is pivotal for proper tiger lily growth.

-- Dig hole at least 6 inches down, and about 8 inches apart.
+- Dig holes at least six inches down and about eight inches apart.
 Plant bulbs deeper down in the soil in cooler climates.

-- Plant bulbs with the flat portion facing down (and the pointy portion facing up), and cover with soil.
-Hold bulbs gently, to avoid knocking off scales on the bulb.
+- Plant bulbs with the flat portion facing down (and the pointy portion facing up), and then cover with soil.
+Hold bulbs gently to avoid knocking off scales on the bulb.

 - Pat the soil down over the newly planted bulb.
 Water the bulbs thoroughly.

 - Cover the area with a few inches of mulch.
-(You may omit mulching if you plant the bulbs 12 to 15 inches deep.)
+(You may omit mulching if you plant the bulbs 12–15 inches deep.)